 3. Embrace Technology!

 As well as video calls, make the most of technologies like direct audio input and web-based messaging.
-There are also many remote captioning services and captioning apps available to make phone and video calls more accessible.
+There may also be remote captioning services available in your area to make phone and video calls more accessible.

 4. Advocate For Yourself

 Don’t be afraid to advocate for yourself during meetings.

 - Ask people to turn on their video and explain why this helps you.

 - Suggest a rule that everyone mutes their microphone unless they are the one talking.
 This helps make audio easier to follow.